DaiQiangReal/WF_WebBasedFileBrowser/README.md

 4. Run command in shell(Linux) cmd or powershell(windows) to start the server `python3 manage.py runserver 0.0.0.0:5210`

-0.0.0.0 and 5210 can be replaced with custom IPs and ports when you needed
+0.0.0.0 and 5210 can be replaced with custom IPs and ports.

-5. Web Browser access to 0.0.0.0:5201 to manage files
+5. Use Web Browser access to 0.0.0.0:5201 to manage files.